Canon M5 vs Hasselblad X1D

 Studio photographers will appreciate that the Hasselblad X1D (unlike the M5) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M5 and the X1D are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Hasselblad.
+The M5 is a recent model that features in the current product line-up of Canon.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon M5 and the Hasselblad X1D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS M5: